Research and teaching centre

 IndSo

-In the IndSO project we propose to document the patterns of ocean surface and thermocline variability in the Indian Ocean in a synoptic manner during several contrasting climatic periods (glacial/interglacial) by developing an original approach based on high throughput analysis of planktonic foraminifera fauna.
+In the IndSO project, we propose to document the modes of variability of the ocean surface and the Indian Ocean thermocline in a synoptic manner during several contrasting climatic periods (glacial/interglacial) by developing an original approach based on the high-throughput analysis of planktonic foraminiferal faunas.

-The contribution of high-throughput analysis with the MiSo prototype, which was developed at CEREGE and allows high-throughput imaging of sediments, offers the prospect of greater robustness than individual isotopic analysis of foraminifera (IFA) with between 2000 and 20000 individuals analysed for each sample.
+The contribution of high-throughput analysis with the MiSo prototype, which was developed at CEREGE and enables high-throughput imaging of sediments, offers the prospect of greater robustness than individual isotope analysis of foraminifera (IFA), with between 2,000 and 20,000 individuals analysed for each sample.

-The key point we wish to address is to characterise the interannual variability of Indian Ocean surface hydrology using a new high-throughput approach to planktonic foraminiferal faunal analyses.
+The key point we wish to address is to characterise the interannual variability of the surface hydrology of the Indian Ocean using a new high-throughput approach to analysing planktonic foraminifera faunas.
 We will test two hypotheses on the link between the mean state of the Indian Ocean and climate variability:

 .
-Can El Niño-like variability in the Indian Ocean be detected during the last ice age? - Our data will help validate this hypothesis by providing an integrated approach to the entire Indian basin and not just the Indonesian margin.
+Can El Niño-type variability be detected in the Indian Ocean during the last ice age? - Our data will help to validate this hypothesis by providing an integrated approach to the entire Indian Basin and not just the Indonesian margin.

 .
-Can an IOD-like signature be detected during the warm Pleistocene interglacials?
-And if so, is it comparable to the IOD intensification signal detected in the coral sequences in the recent period?
+Can a signature similar to the IOD be detected during the warm interglacial periods of the Pleistocene?
+If so, is it comparable to the IOD intensification signal detected in coral sequences over the recent period?

 2021-2022: IMAGO LEFE IndSo